mario-cossio/Lucidarios/README.md

 **<em>Stylo</em>**

 Plain text files separated by witness for stylometric analysis.
-'Enteros' contains the same files as 'Limpios' in the <em>Collatio</em> folder but in .txt format, whereas 'Limpios' here contains those files without Latin and duplicated readings, in order to minimize errors in stylistic analysis.
-Each witness folder contains also a full transcription of each witness minus mistakes, Latin, page numbers or rubrics.
+'Enteros' contains the same files as 'Limpios' in the <em>Collatio</em> folder but in .txt format, whereas 'Limpios' here contains those files without Latin and duplicated readings, in order to minimize errors in stylometric analysis.
+Each witness folder contains also a full transcription for the witness but without the duplicated passages, Latin quotes, page numbers or rubrics.

+A Separate text file has been created for the rubrics of each witness.

 **<em>Scripts</em>**